Head of House: Mr S Wareham

 Wilberforce House Student of the Week

-Wilberforce House were the winners of the House Shield for 2011-2012.
-Congratulations to all of the students in Wilberforce House for collecting the most House Points last year!
+Wilberforce House were the winners of the House Shield for 2011-2012 and the runners-up for 2012-2013.
+Congratulations to all of the students in Wilberforce House for all their hard work over the last two years making our House such a huge success!
 Well done!

 Wilberforce House Champions 2012 Mrs Poole, Mr Wareham & Miss Palin